makoConstruct/termpose/README.md

 ## Platform support?

+(Caveat, Rust is currently the only language that supports termpose per specification, the others do something different with items in a line with indental, because until writing the spec I hadn't thought hard about what made the most sense there.)

 | language | status | the closest thing we have to documentation |
 | ---------|--------|------ |
 | C++ | Very nice.
 The maintainer is using it actively right now. | [Basic API](https://github.com/makoConstruct/termpose/blob/master/basic%20C%2B%2B%20api.md), [Intro to parser combinators](https://github.com/makoConstruct/termpose/blob/master/cppintro.md), [termpose.ccp](https://github.com/makoConstruct/termpose/blob/master/termpose.cpp) |